mhart/alpine-node/README.md

 Example Dockerfile for your own Node.js project
 -----------------------------------------------

+If you don't have any native dependencies, ie only depend on pure-JS npm modules, then my suggestion is to run `npm install` *before* running `docker build` (and make sure `node_modules` isn't in your `.dockerignore`) – then you don't need an `npm install` step in your Dockerfile and you don't need `npm` installed in your Docker image – so you can use one of the smaller `*-base` images.

     FROM mhart/alpine-node-base
     # FROM mhart/alpine-node-base:0.10
     # FROM mhart/alpine-iojs-base
+    # FROM mhart/alpine-node

     WORKDIR /src
     ADD . .